TrueGeorgi/ATM-App/README.md

 ## How does the app work

 The app is centered around the Class - BankAccount.
-Each new Bank account Object will be stored in a LinkedHashMap, so it can be reach later.
+Each new Bank account Object will be stored in a LinkedHashMap, so it can be reached later.

 When a new account is created it gets an ID. this is a static int in the BankAccount class that increases with 1 each time a new account is created and the value of this int is given to the account as an ID, ensuring that every single account will have an unique ID.